BG3-Community-Library-Team/bg3-community/Tutorials/Visual/Neck-Transplant.md

 So in this case we simply rename the neck ring mesh (double click on the UV Map, then copy and paste).
 Now they have identical UV Maps names.

+*(this screenshot was taken earlier, don't mind that the meshes don't line up in it!)*
 ![5-rename-ring.png](/tutorials/visual/5-rename-ring.png)

 Now, select only the bottom ring of vertices on the modded head using Alt+select an edge.